 5. Networking.

 Networking is a powerful tool for small business growth.
 There’s a saying ‘your network is your net-worth’ which you may have heard before.
 The people who you surround yourself with in business, matter.
-Meeting people face-to-face at events is an authentic way to build your own network without feeling sleazy or salesy.
+Meeting people face-to-face at a networking event is an authentic way to build your own biz community without feeling sleazy or salesy.

 Small business networking has multiple benefits, including: